Global Alliance in Management Education: CEMS MIM

 The MIM Programme consists of three terms: two academic terms and one internship term.
 The two academic terms must be consecutive, while the internship term can take place at any time during the graduate period of studies.
 Students must spend at least two out of the three terms abroad.
 In addition to completing one's home degree, graduation from CEMS also requires completion of a business project, skill seminars, an international internship, and two foreign language exams.

 Each CEMS academic member has a limited number of places available.
 In many cases, schools have prerequisites to be admitted into the selection process, including a high-grade average and proof of language skills.
 The selection process typically requires the student to already be enrolled or selected for a Master of Business degree with a member university before applying for the CEMS MIM.
 CEMS graduates receive a degree from their home institution as well as from CEMS.

 Global ranking

 The CEMS MIM has consistently ranked among the top 10 in the Masters in Management Ranking since 2005 by the Financial Times.
+Nonetheless, it has also consistently figured among top programs in the QS Top Universities' World University Rankings for Masters in Management worldwide since 2018.